On the Morse-Hedlund complexity gap: The Morse-Hedlund complexity gap

 On the one hand, \fiatc{} functions are clearly bounded.
-On the other hand, observe that any increasing function $\cpx\colon \N \to \N$ satisfies $\cpx(n) \ge n + \cpx(0)$ for every $n \in \N$.
-Hence, Theorem~\ref{th:MH1938} implies that Theorem~\ref{th:ER82} holds for the particular case where $\cpx$ is the complexity function of a bi-infinite word.
-Again, the lower bound is achievable:
+On the other hand, observe that any increasing function $p\colon \N \to \N$ satisfies $p(n) \ge n + p(0)$ for every $n \in \N$.
+Hence, Theorem~\ref{th:MH1938} implies Theorem~\ref{th:ER82} in the case where $p$ is the complexity function of a bi-infinite word.
+Example~\ref{ex:bounded-non-constant} shows that bounded complexity functions are not necessarily \fiatc; unbounded complexity functions are not necessarily monotonically increasing: